The Fox Gazette started out as just me, Andy Tope (on the right). Now it’s also this bloke (on the left).

 I like alliteration, embellishing news stories and I often create a fictitious final paragraph if I think it’s a bit of fun.
 Note: ALL the stories at The Fox Gazette are real news stories (as much as the papers say they are), mostly no more than a few days old, although about half the time the last paragraph is made up.
 You’ll know when this occurs.

 A lot of the stories are what you might call a bit left-of-field.
 I’m not trying to be whacky, I just write what I find interesting.
 The site is largely a reflection of the person I am.
 I do try and keep all the stories informative, I just enjoy taking the odd liberty.

 What’s my background?
 I used to be a chef, I’ve travelled a lot, I have a science and an arts degree, I’ve done a couple of writing courses, and I now write for a living.
 Not so long ago I did some broadcast monitoring for Australian Associated Press.
 It was a bit like glorified data entry.
 Nevertheless, I enjoy the news (I read the paper every morning) and all the garbage that comes with it.

 I also enjoy silly acronyms and just being silly in general.
-If you’re keen to check out some of my other writing (my more sensible side), take a look at my day job, Planet Andy T.
+If you’re keen to check out some of my other writing (my more sensible side), take a look at my day job, The Andy T Channel.

 Welcome to my night job (okay hobby), where the pent-up fox puts on his sarsaparilla wetsuit and dives into the colourful crevices of world news.